lukateg/strength-age/README.md

 -- sign out displays some weird loader
 -- implement permission check fix
 -- add delete test from test preview
+-- fix prompting and short answer ai review, maybe add instructions why is answer wrong --fix table scroll and responsivnes

 PLAN:
--- write down terms and conditions, privacy policy and documentation(mintlify) -- check payment of the ai, do you need to upgrade and everything
-// add ai usage to the dashboard of posthog
-// set a rate limit for total money spent on the model
-// set error handling when token teach-me subscription for all limit is out -- add feedback received, working on it email message -- Add analytics
--- implement AI cost monitoring setup
+-- check if tiers are fine
 -- SEO check
--- check free tier plan and work out permisions and free plan for max classes, lessons, pdfs in mb, tests and ai token calls -- in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates
+-- add ai pricing per model by input and output to the dashboard of posthog -- in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates
 -- load testing
--- check if you need terms and conditions
--- check payment subscription to gemini, will it upgrade automatically and everything needed -- release to prod
+-- release to prod
--- wait for the analytics results and think about the compex permisions and test sharing and start sprint 2 -- if test is deleted retry button on testReview page should be disabled
+-- remove tests3/3 and so on
+-- fix structure of the test generating functions

 FUTURE FEATURES AND ENHANCMENTS:
--- remove all async logic from abacSchema so you fetch it only once in the page and pass it to the schema -- add feedback review page
+-- set error handling when token teach-me subscription for all limit is out -- write down terms and conditions, privacy policy and documentation(mintlify) -- add feedback received, working on it email message -- add "..." on the test page and then delete, export to JSON, export to whatever -- remove all async logic from abacSchema so you fetch it only once in the page and pass it to the schema -- add feedback review page
 -- write a bit better confirm test modal text